quantum-tinkerer/MeanFi/docs/source/tutorial/pwave_superconductivity.md

 ```

 The converged solution has a real $\Delta_x$ and an imaginary $\Delta_y$, which is the structure we wanted.
+`EnergyDIIS` is the default here as in normal calculations.
+At this nonzero
+temperature it uses a free-energy history bound and switches to bounded Anderson
+mixing for final convergence or stagnation.
+Individual iterations need not
+lower the physical free energy.

 ```{code-cell} ipython3
 :tags: [hide-input]